-Available For: Android, iOS, macOS, Windows, Web.
-A free version is available.
-Also there are two paid-for versions: Evernote Premium for individuals, and Evernote Teams for Business.
-The premium version starts at $7.99 per month.
+Evernote is available for Android, iOS, macOS, Windows, and Web.
+There are a free version and two paid versions which called Evernote Premium for personal and Evernote Teams for business.
+Premium version starts at $7.99 per month.

 OneNote integrates with Outlook and the other MS Office apps like Outlook and Powerpoint.
 It also handles Excel, Word, and other MS Office attachments better than the other note-taking tools featured here.

 The notebook-styled user interface makes it the go-to note-taking app for educators, students, and business people. which organizes all your files and notes into different sections and pages.